ferrous-systems/unsize-experiments/README.md

 }
 ```

-This trait forms the top of the hierarchy of the 3 unsizing traits.
+This trait forms the top of the hierarchy of the two unsizing traits.
 Implementors of this trait can freely extract the metadata and address from the object that is being unsized.

 ### `FromMetadataUnsize`